AdobeDocs/experience-manager-cloud-service.ja-JP/help/sites-cloud/integrating/integration-adobe-target-ims.md

     * **Use accurate targeting**: By default this check box is selected.
 If selected, the cloud service configuration will wait for the context to load before loading content.
 See note that follows.

     * **Synchronize segments from Adobe Target**: Select this option to download segments that are defined in Target to use them in AEM.
-You must select this option when the API Type property is REST, because inline segments are not supported and you always need to use segments from Target.
-(Note that the AEM term of 'segment' is equivalent to the Target 'audience'.)
+Select this option when the API Type property is REST, because inline segments are not supported and you always need to use segments from Target.
+(The AEM term of 'segment' is equivalent to the Target 'audience'.)

     * **Client library**: Select whether you want the AT.js client library, or mbox.js (deprecated).